-If you need to cancel a session please give me 48 hours notice and note that the session wont be made up later because it will create scheduling conflicts- so it becomes a loss.
+If you need to cancel a session please give me 48 hours notice so I can accommodate an change in our schedule.
+So that cancelations don't cause scheduling conflicts for other clients I can only reschedule one session.
+Having to cancel more then one session will forfeit the additional sessions.
 I know that emergencies, illness, and weather events can happen!
 I'll handle those events on a case-by-case basis.

 when is payment due?

-Payment for orientation ($90) is due at the time of booking.
-The $90 will be deducted from the program total.
+Payment for orientation ($110) is due at the time of booking.
+The $110 will be deducted from the program total.
 Payment for the program you choose is due before training begins.
-You can make payment by check or credit card.
+You can make payment by check or credit/debit card.

 Karen Pryor Academy Certified Training Partner (KPA CTP): Certification # 53695

 Certified Professional Dog Trainer - Knowledge Assessed (CPDT-KA)